 - At first, open the Access database having the addresses which you want to merge with your Word application.

 - If the Navigation Pane is not open, press F11 to open it.

 - Choose the Access query or table having the addresses.
-But if this addresses fields are extend across in multiple tables.
+But if these addresses fields extend across in multiple tables.
 Then first make a simple select query with the entire required field that you need.
-After then use that that query for the process of merge.
+After then using that query for the process of the merge.

 - Go to the External Data After then from the Export group choose the Word Merge option.